ndriannazriel/Advanced-Network-Tech/Lab 5 Configuration.md

 "The image vios_l2-adventerprisek9-m.vmdk.SSA.152-4.0.55.E is missing" ==For this, delete the image and add back.==

+The problem here is if the vios image is in the lab and I off both the VM and OpenVPN, losing connection to the gns3 server, then once I reopen again, I notice that I can't open it and will get both of the messages above indicating something went wrong.

 ## Peering ISP with group members using ebgp

 ##### ISP1 (MY ISP)